-Each year California State University Maritime Academy seeks support from Employers in the continued educational development of our students.
+Each year California State University, Maritime Academy seeks support from employers in the continued educational development of our students.
 The application of in class learning to real world settings is a cornerstone in the development of a Cal Maritime graduate.
 Career Services administratively assists students with finding a Co-Op or a Cadet Shipping Billet onboard a sailing merchant marine vessel.
-Please click on the links below to learn more about these valuable programs and how your company can participate.

 Participating Majors: Business Administration, Facilities Engineering, Global Studies and Maritime Affairs, & Mechanical Engineering